 As an IC, you must keep firefighter and public safety your highest priority on every fire.
-Ensure that you are implementing key recommendations and best practices as identified by the various agency specific and interagency emergency health response protocols.
-The IC is expected to coordinate to with the jurisdictional duty office in the event of a serious accident/incident.
+The IC is expected to coordinate with the jurisdictional duty officer in the event of a serious accident/incident.

 Your management objectives should provide for the following considerations: